 This former royal palace is located in the 1st arrondissement.
 Right across from the Louvre, it will be easy to admire.
-Built for Cardinal Richelieu and completed about 1639 by architect Jacques Lemerciermany, it’s been home to the Opera, theatres, even a shopping and entertainment complex.
-It was popular with aristocracy and peasants.
-It was the perfect place for an inspired conversation, and picking up prostitutes.
-Over its life, massive alterations have been made by succeeding inhabitants that included Louis XIII, Louis XIV, and many Dukes.
+Built for Cardinal Richelieu and completed about 1639 by architect Jacques Lemerciermany, it’s been home to the Opera, theatres, and even a shopping and entertainment complex.
+It was popular with the aristocracy and peasants.
+It was the perfect place for an inspired conversation and picking up prostitutes.
+Over its life, massive alterations have been made by succeeding inhabitants that, included Louis XIII, Louis XIV, and many Dukes.

 Today, most of the original design is lost.
 It’s home to the Ministry of Culture, the Conseil d’État and the Constitutional Council (but no longer prostitutes).
 However, the central garden–a public park–remains perfect for a Parisian pause.

 If it doesn’t hail from the Champagne region of France, it’s just…sparkling wine (*spits in disgust*).
 Good thing we’ll visit the village of Hautvillers, the birthplace of Champagne.
 Tour the vineyards and cellar of a major producer, and sip on its romantic offerings.
 The next day we arrive in Épernay, the “Capital of Champagne.”
 Beneath the town streets are 110km of underground cellars housing over 200 million bottles of, you guessed it, Champagne.
 En route, you can also admire the region’s steep, undulating vineyards.